GMAC GMAT™ Exam

 Practice from the IIT JAM Geology books recommended

-There are three sections in the iit jam examination - A, B, and C.
+There are three sections in the IIT Jam examination: A, B, and C.

-It allows you to study for M.Sc and other post-graduate courses at IITs, IISc, NITs, and CFTIs, and it helps you gain academic and practical expertise in a particular field.
+It allows you to study for M.Sc. and other post-graduate courses at IITs, IISc, NITs, and CFTIs, and it helps you gain academic and practical expertise in a particular field.

-The most important topics for IIT JAM Geology include mineralogy, petrology, structural geology, paleontology, geomorphology, sedimentology, economic geology, geological mapping, geological time scales, fossils, earth's internal structure, plate tectonics, geophysical methods, and environmental geology.
+The most important topics for IIT JAM Geology include mineralogy, petrology, structural geology, palaeontology, geomorphology, sedimentology, economic geology, geological mapping, geological time scales, fossils, earth's internal structure, plate tectonics, geophysical methods, and environmental geology.

 Hello,